yeeeyoooduck/yeeeyoooduck/README.md

 -->

 # Hi i'm Alexander 👋
-HTML/CSS Developer with an experience of 4 years, during this time I have succeeded in developing websites.
-In addition, I am engaged in design.
+A developer with 4 years of experience, during this time I have succeeded in developing websites and various backend solutions.
+Besides, I do design.

-Now I'm mainly doing backend in Python

 📫 How to reach me: pavliuk.alexander.a@gmail.com